Wall Fellowships

 Equity, Diversity, and Inclusion (10%)

-• The application illustrates how the research is informed by, or will contribute to the promotion of equity, diversity, and inclusion (EDI) in academia and society
+• The application illustrates how the research is informed by, and will contribute to, the promotion of equity, diversity, and inclusion (EDI) in academia and society

 Applicant’s Record (20%)

-• The applicant possesses a strong record of research excellence and accomplishments
+• The applicant possesses a strong record of research excellence, accomplishments and institutional service

 • The impact and importance of the applicant’s previous work is clear